cloudvista/cloudvista-security/README.md

 # VA Enterprise Cloud ATO

-Collaborative cloud-based agile project management plans, issues, and deliverables supporting the migration and operation of VistA in the VA Enterprise Cloud ("Cloud VistA").

-Key deliverables were Authority to Operate (ATO) and Initial Operating Capability (IOC) of VistA in the VA Enterprise Cloud. which incorporate all U.S. GovCloud (Fedramp HIGH), Federal (NIST, HIPAA, FISMA), VA (Riskvision) and DOD (eMASS) security, reliability, and performanc certifications.
+Collaborative cloud-based agile project management supporting the migration, certification, and full operation of VistA in the VA Enterprise Cloud ("Cloud VistA").
+Key milestones and deliverables included the Authority to Operate (ATO) and Initial Operating Capability (IOC) of VistA in the VA Enterprise Cloud, and all associated U.S. GovCloud (Fedramp HIGH), Federal (NIST, HIPAA, FISMA), VA (Riskvision) and DOD (eMASS) security, reliability, and performanc certifications.

 For guidance and instructions on use of Github for Project Management please read: https://github.com/features/project-management